Backronym: Examples

 An example of a backronym as a mnemonic is the Apgar score, used to assess the health of newborn babies.
 The rating system was devised by and named after Virginia Apgar.
 Ten years after the initial publication, the backronym APGAR was coined in the US as a mnemonic learning aid: appearance, pulse, grimace, activity, and respiration.
 Another example is the American Contract Bridge League's tools to address cheating in online bridge games.
-EDGAR was originally named for Edgar Kaplan, whose many contributions to the game included groundbreaking efforts to reduce illegal partnership communication.
-The new EDGAR tools expected to debut in early 2024 have been launched with the backronym "everyone deserves a game above reproach".
+EDGAR was originally named after Edgar Kaplan, whose many contributions to the game included groundbreaking efforts to reduce illegal partnership communication.
+The new EDGAR tools which debuted in early 2024 have been launched with the backronym "everyone deserves a game above reproach".

 Many United States Congress bills have backronyms as their names; examples include the USA PATRIOT Act (Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act) of 2001, the CHIPS and Science Act (Creating Helpful Incentives to Produce Semiconductors), and the DREAM Act (Development, Relief, and Education for Alien Minors Act).